 Those who accept the offer signed a two to three month indenture in return for passage to America, including their families.
 The large majority of the Irishmen had prior experience with wage labor or commercial work.

-To keep acquisition costs low, during passage to the U.S. the indentured servants were fed extremely small amounts of food -- amounts that were barely enough to keep them alive, most of it being rotten.
+To keep acquisition costs low, during passage to the U.S. the indentured servants and recruited laborers were fed extremely small amounts of food -- amounts that were barely enough to keep them alive, most of it being rotten.

 As common for the Irish, the passengers took the problem into their own hands by attempting to break into the store rooms of the ships and threatening the lives of recruiters.